openmeeg/openmeeg.github.io/tutorial.rst

 For MEG
 ~~~~~~~

-In the case of MEG there are more matrices to assemble, as explained in section~\ref{}.
+In the case of MEG there are more matrices to assemble.
 The magnetic field is related both to the sources directly, as well as to the electric  potential, according to:

 .. math::